 How Long Do I have before I have to Pay the Casino Marker?

 After 10 days, if you have not paid the debt and fees, a criminal complaint can be filed and the district attorney will ask the courts to issue a warrant for your arrest.

 Contact the Law Office of Joel M. Mann at (702) 474-6266 for a free consultation on your casino marker or casino debt matter.

 What are the Penalties For Not Paying a Casino Marker Debt?

 You will be prosecuted if you are arrested for not paying a casino marker.
 The severity of punishment depends on the amount of unpaid debt.
 Penalties could include:

 Contact Las Vegas Casino Markers Attorney Joel M. Mann

+At the end of the day, the casinos want their money.
+They really don’t want to press charges and send people to jail if they don’t have to.
 If you have been charged with a crime due to casino debt, then contact the Law Office of Joel M. Mann.
-Our law firm can help you build a defense to fight the charges, or Joel Mann can negotiate a settlement with the district attorney office.
-Joel Mann is a local Las Vegas criminal defense lawyer committed to helping his clients resolve their cases.
+As an experienced criminal defense attorney, Joel Mann can negotiate a settlement and help you stay out of jail.
 Contact Joel Mann at (702) 474-6266 for a free consultation.